MicroDVD: Specification

 The duration of the text being displayed depends on the frame rate of the corresponding video file.
 For example, if the frame rate of the corresponding video file is 25 frames per seconds and the subtitle file in last example is accompanied with, "Hello!" is displayed for one second.

 The software the MicroDVD Player expects the subtitle file to begin with the tag [BEGIN], and end with the tag [END].

 Control Codes

-The font size cannot be configured in .sub files, only in player, but the font style of the subtitle displayed may be changed using control codes.
 The available control codes and their purpose are given:

 The control code y defines font style.